someweisguy/esp_dmx/README.md

 - `DMX_BAUD_RATE_IS_VALID()` evaluates to true if the baud rate is valid.
 - `DMX_START_CODE_IS_VALID()` evaluates to true if the start code is permitted in the DMX standard.

-This library offers additional macros for common definitions in the DMX standard which can assist with error handling.
-These macros can be found in `dmx_caps.h` which is included with `esp_dmx.h`.
-These macros include various defined DMX timing requirements and DMX start codes.
-See `dmx_caps.h` for a list of these macros.
+### DMX Start Codes

+This library offers the following macros constants for use as DMX start codes.
+More information about each start code can be found in the DMX standards document or in `dmx_caps.h`.

+- `DMX_SC` is the standard DMX null start code.
+- `RDM_SC` is the standard Remote Device Management start code.
+- `DMX_TEXT_ASC` is the ASCII text alternate start code.
+- `DMX_TEST_ASC` is the test packet alternate start code.
+- `DMX_UTF8_ASC` is the UTF-8 text packet alternate start code.
+- `DMX_ORG_ID_ASC` is the organization/manufacturer ID alternate start code.
+- `DMX_SIP_ASC` is the System Information Packet alternate start code.

+Some start codes are considered invalid and should not be used in a DMX packet.
+The validity of the start code can be checked using the macro `DMX_START_CODE_IS_VALID()`.
+If the start code is valid, this macro will evaluate to true.
+This library does not automatically check for valid start codes.
+It is left to the user to implement such error checking.

 ## Additional Considerations